nadar/crawler/README.md

 ## Benchmark

 Of course those benchmarks may vary depending on internet connection, bandwidth, servers but we made all the tests under the same circumstances.
-The memory peak varys strong when using the PDF parsers, therefore we test only with HTML parser
+The memory peak varys strong when using the PDF parsers, therefore we test only with HTML parser:

 | Index Size     | Concurrent Requests    | Memory Peak     |Time               | Storage
 |-------------- |-------------------    |-----------        |----               | ---